coltongrainger/journal/index.md

 So20 | Talbot, more NSF apps, teaching
 He20 | topic proposal, advisors in MATH/APPM/CS

-(Now I have 90% confidence that I will stave off probability until next year.)
+(I have 90% confidence that I will stave off probability until next year.)

 ## 2019-01-17